 - 27. Whilst we have robust quality assurance systems and processes in place to minimise errors in statistical systems and processes, and review these procedures regularly, we recognise that occasionally errors may happen.
 Where such errors do occur, we will take the following course of action: - a.
 The Head of Profession will make a rapid assessment of the significance of the error on the interpretation of the statistics and determine an appropriate response in terms of alerting users and publishing revisions.

-2 Further details about our approach to Unistats revisions and corrections are available at: https://www.officeforstudents.org.uk/advice-and-guidance/student-information-and-data/unistats/unistats-revisions-and-corrections-statement/
+&lt;sup>3 Further details about the approach to Discover Uni revisions and corrections are available at: www.officeforstudents.org.uk/advice-and-guidance/student-information-and-data/discover-uni-and-unistats/unistats-collection-and-discover-uni-dataset/